 I know.
 Neither would ever get made.
 But in a way the latter one did.
 “Morning Glory,” a movie that continually lowered its standards to give movie audiences what they wanted, wasn’t what people wanted.
-It opened in fifth place last November and sank without a trace.
+It opened last November and sank without a trace.

 Movie Review: “Secret Origin: The Story of DC Comics” (2010)